yesahmedyes/ivector-speaker-verification/README.md

-# Statistical Modelling for Speaker Identity Verification Using I-Vectors
+# Speaker Identity Verification Using I-Vectors

 A state-of-the-art speaker identification system achieving **99.63% accuracy** using advanced signal processing and machine learning techniques.
 This implementation follows the classical speaker recognition pipeline with Universal Background Models (UBM), supervector adaptation, and factor analysis.